"I live in the real world.

 My art doesn't."

-Marie Larkin is an Australian Pop Surrealist.
-Her art embodies an undeniably feminine oeuvre, meticulous execution and attention to detail.
-Her richly coloured, finely detailed, painted and drawn alternate worlds, are inhabited by by her signature women who embue the works with narrative and emotional content.
-Women of strength and character, whose undeniable feminine force, has become Larkin's trademark.
-Works in painting, drawing and sculpture have been inspired by fairytale and nursery rhyme narratives, pop culture and notions of beauty.
+I am an Australian Pop Surrealist.
+My art embodies an undeniably feminine oeuvre, meticulous execution and attention to detail.
+My richly coloured, painted and drawn alternate worlds, are inhabited by my signature women who imbue the works with narrative and emotional content.
+Women of strength and character, whose undeniable feminine force, has become my trademark.
+Early works in painting, drawing and sculpture were inspired by fairytale and nursery rhyme narratives, pop culture and notions of beauty.
 Gradually over 10 years, the women and their narratives have become more meaningful.
 Larkin has come to use the females as more complex metaphors to express ideas about The Feminine.
 Her later work often attempts to show that elements of a goddess archetype are present in the everyday feminine.
 I seek to help women find this within the everyday and I have found that it resonates strongly with both men and women.

 Marie Larkin has a Bachelor of Art Education and has been a visual artist and art teacher since 1980.
 She gained national recognition and success in the 1990’s as an embroiderer.